-The Best Effective Modafinil Alternatives
+The Best Legal & Effective Alternatives to Modafinil

 I’ve reduced my smart drug intake as I’ve gotten into bioharmonizing.
 But on days I want an extra “pick-me-up”, I’ll dip into my nootropics stash.
-Each of the following compounds delivers.

 Note: legality of nootropics varies from country to country, state to state.
 Please research your local regulations.
 The following is not medical advice but rather for entertainment purposes only.
 Always talk to your doctor before modifying your current lifestyle practices.

-Best Modafinil Alternative: Qualia Mind Stack
+Best Overall Modafinil Alternative: Qualia Mind Stack

 Qualia mind is one of few precisely dosed nootropic blends.
 Their formulation offers key advantages over new research chemical smart drugs: